 As a new gym owner, you are going to need staff.

 Not only is staff an important component to factor into your overall expenses, but they also play a critical part in keeping gym clients happy.
 And a happy gym client will keep coming back.

 Ok, so let’s start with yourself.
-While you are now a gym owner, any of your personal training clients that have followed you to your new venture probably still want you to train them, so that’s going to take up a fair amount of your time.
+While you are now a gym owner, any of your personal training clients that have followed you to your new venture probably still want you to train them, so that will take up a fair amount of your time.

 And then there is the day-to-day running of your gym as well, plus so much more.
 So it’s easy to see how crucial staffing will be.
-In the beginning, you certainly will need some front-line staff to take the pressure off.
+Initially, you will need some front-line staff to take the pressure off.

-Things like maintenance, cleaning and other important day-to-day tasks are probably going to fall to you in the beginning.
-As your gym grows, you can factor into your budget the need for more staff and perhaps, one day down the line, a gym manager.
+Things like maintenance, cleaning, and other important day-to-day tasks will probably fall to you initially.
+As your gym grows, you can factor into your budget the need for more staff and, perhaps, one day down the line, a gym manager.

 Staffing will play a critical role in the success of a new gym, that’s for sure.
-That said, always remember to keep the number of staff in relation to the number of members you have.
+That said, always remember to keep the number of staff in relation to your number of members.
 That ensures they have the best experience possible.

 How many ways can you generate revenue?

-I think it’s important to touch on revenue streams and just what it is you will offer at your gym.
+I think it’s important to touch on revenue streams and what you will offer at your gym.